BhairavValera/MapReduceWIW/README.md

 `pip install MapReduceWIW`

 to install the package.
-Alternatively, to build from the source and install, run
+Alternatively, to install from source, run

 `python3 setup.py install`